-Type of Federal Action: a. contract b. grant c. cooperative agreement d. loan 2.
-Status of Federal Action: a. bid/offer/application b. initial award c. post-award 3.
-Report Type: a a. initial filing b. material change For Material Change Only: year quarter e. loan guarantee f. loan insurance st report 4.
-Name and Address of Reporting Prime Subawardee Tier Congressional District, if known if known: and Address of ubawardee, Enter Name 6.
-Federal Department/Agency: , m Name/Descripti ion: US Dept. of HUD Public Housing O ffice of Capital Imp CFDA Number, if applicable: 8.
-Federal Action Number, if know n: 9.
-Award Amount \$, if known: 10. a.
-Name and Address of Lobby (if individual, last name, first n RHA does not retain a Lobbying Firm b.
-Individuals Per different from N (last name, first lo.
-10a) (including address if 11.
-Information requested through this form is authorized by title 31 U.S.C. section 1952.
-This disclosure of lobbying activities is a material representation of fact upon which reliance was placed by the tier above when this transaction was made or entered into.
+1. Type of Federal Action: 2.
+Status of Federal Action: 3.
+Report Type: a. contract a. bid/offer/application a. initial filing b. grant b. initial award b. material change For Material Change Only: c. cooperative agreement c. post-award d. loan quarter e. loan guarantee date of last report f. loan insurance 4.
+Name and Address of Reporting Entity: 5.
+If Reporting Entity in No. 4 is a Subawardee, Enter Name and Address of Prime: ✓ Prime Subawardee Tier , if known: Congressional District, if known: 4c Congressional District, if known: 6.
+Federal Department/Agency: 7.
+Federal Program Name/Description: US Dept. of HUD Public Housing Office of Capital Imp CFDA Number, if applicable: 8.
+Federal Action Number, if known: 9.
+Award Amount, if known: \$ 10. a.
+Name and Address of Lobbying Registrant b.
+Individuals Performing Services (including address if (if individual, last name, first name, MI): different from No. 10a) RHA does not retain a Lobbying Firm (last name, first name, MI): information requested through this form is authorized by title 31 U.S.C. section 1352.
+This disclosure of lobbying activities is a material representation of fact upon which reliance was placed by the tier above when this transaction was made Signature: Shawn D. Burr Print Name: upon wintor resultant was plactor by the feet advoct where the standardoor was made or or entered into.
 This disclosure is required pursuant to 31 U.S.C.
-1952.
+1352.
 This information will be available for public inspection.
-Any person who fails to file the required disclosure shall be subject to a civil penalty of not less than \$10,000 and not more than \$100,000 for each such failure.
-Signature: Shaw Print Name: Shaw Title: Executive Dir Telephone No.: 58 n D. Burr rector Date: 3/30/2021 Federal Use Only: Authorized for Local Reproduction Standard Form LLL (Rev. 7-97)
+Any person who talls to file the required disclosure shall be subject to a civil penalty of not less than \$10,000 and not more than \$100,000 for each such failure.
+Title: Executive Director Date: 3/16/2022 Telephone No.: 585-697-6184 Authorized for Local Reproduction Federal Use Only: Standard Form LLL (Rev. 7-97)